blastedryan/447-Petfinder/README.md

 5. You can run selenium tests with either Pytest or Unittest depending on your preference

-In order to test the MapBox API: The map should render at the bottom of the web page.
-You should be able to hover your mouse the existing markers, and you should see windows popup over those markers with information of the dogs.
-These are the dogs that were found from a test run of using the query feature of the Petfinder API.
-This is purely for Iteration 2 testing purposes, as later iterations will have more markers on the map, based on search results.
+In order to test the new scrollable popup feature, run test_scroll_popups.py.
+After the actions take place, you should be able to interact with the map and and click on the clusters.
+You should be able to scroll through the popup to see the pets in that location.